-What does the Australian Federal Police advise the public regarding cybercrime?
+What does the Australian Federal Police (AFP) advise the public regarding cybercrime?

-The AFP outline a number of cybercrime offences on their website www.afp.gov.au and provide some advice to members of the public about how to respond to some of the most common offences as defined in Commonwealth legislation within Part 10.7 – Computer Offences of the Criminal Code Act 1995 and include:
+The AFP outline a number of cybercrime offences on their website www.afp.gov.au and provides some advice to members of the public about how to respond to some of the most common offences as defined in Commonwealth legislation within Part 10.7 – Computer Offences of the Criminal Code Act 1995 including:

 - computer intrusions (e.g. malicious hacking)